Silver-D/LastEpochSM/README.md

 Here is a brief summary of the settings so far:
 ### Forge
 + __noForgingPotentialCost__ : Disables the in-game Forging Potential cost when crafting items.
-+ __alwaysSealAffixWithGlyph__ : Always seal a desired affix when upgrading an affix with a Glyph of Despair.
++ __alwaysSealAffixWithGlyph__ : Always seal a desired affix when upgrading an affix with a Glyph of Despair.<br />(Currently doesn't work with LastEpoch_Hud's crafting).
 + __minImplicitRangePercentInt, minAffixRangePercentInt__ : Sets a minimum desired threshold for values when crafting/rerolling items.<br />
 While _LastEpoch_Hud_ has options to apply affix values to an item when it is inserted into the Crafting Slot, the options in this module allow for a little bit